leiachung41/leiachung41.github.io/My_Responsive_Blog/README.md

 ## Description

 This is responsive blog.
-I developed it as a result of pratice reponsive blog like this <a href="https://leiachung41.github.io/prePF/My_Responsive_Blog/before/index_B4.html" target="_blank">index.html</a>.
+I developed it as a result of practice responsive blog like this [index.html](https://leiachung41.github.io/prePF/My_Responsive_Blog/before/index_B4.html).
 I used the picture element for art direction: different image crops are loaded, depending on viewport size.

 ## Built with